 - Annual maintenance for roads, rail, etc.; - Annual long-term lease payments for surface well pads; - Rural Municipality (R.M.)
-Property Tax; and - Operating Insurances many different styles of private company structures available, which will likely be driven by optimizing tax and legal requirements.
-Regardless, it is not intended for the entities owning these modules to carry any corporate overhead of a "head office", such as a CEO, CFO, etc. However, for conservatism, a nominal general and administration ("G&A") cost for corporate support of the operations is accounted for in the financial model and Project economics, estimated annually at 1.50% of gross revenue.
+Property Tax; and - Operating Insurances optimizing tax and legal requirements.
+Regardless, Gensource does not envision the entities owning/operating these modules will carry any corporate overhead of a "head office", such as a CEO, CFO, etc. However, for conservatism, a nominal general and administration ("G&A") cost for corporate support of the operations is accounted for in the financial model and Project economics, estimated annually at 1.50% of gross revenue.